-The following information is collected at the start of the LFS interview each month.
-Dwellings selected are in the survey for six months.
+Selected dwellings are in the survey for six consecutive months.
 A birth interview corresponds to the first interview for a new household, and is usually conducted in person.
+Some birth interviews are now also conducted by telephone from centralized CATI work sites.
 Subsequent interviews are conducted in the following months, and are usually done by telephone.